fablabbcn/mdef-docs/docs/academic_year_2022_23/term_3_2022_23/design_studio_03_from_alternative_presents_to_emerging_futures_2022_23/index.md

 **Task**: Update your bio section in your website with an adaptation or your alternative present and your role.
 Continue developing your interventions.

+*Tip: if  you can gain access to GPT3/4, try conversing with the chat to come to an understanding of your potential alternative bio – see what arises.*

 ### 02/05 Design Studio Reviews